 What is the Malaria antigen test price?

-Malaria antigen test is one of the effective Health screening procedures.
-The cost of a malaria test or Malaria antigens test may vary from city to city.
+The malaria antigen test is one of the effective Health screening procedures.
+The cost of a malaria test or Malaria antigen test may vary from city to city.

 Generally, the Malaria test price in India depending on the city, test quality, and availability varies from Rs.
 450 to 690 rupees.

 Can anyone tell me the Malaria test name?

 MP Test often refers to as the malaria test.
 However, there are various other malaria tests, the name of which is – Quantitative Buffy Coat Test (QBC), Indirect Fluorescent Antibody Test (IFAT), Enzyme-linked immunosorbent assay (ELISA), polymerase chain reaction (PCR) etc.